gobeyondidentity/developer-docs/docs/workflows/realms.md

 # Realm Overview

-A realm is a unique administrative domain that isolates identities and applications from other realms.
+A realm is a namespace in your tenant that isolates identities and applications from other realms.
 Each realm contains a unique set of directory, policy, event, application, and branding objects.
-On [account setup](./account-setup.md), a tenant with a Beyond Identity Admin realm was created for you.
-This realm is a special realm populated with your admin identity, a console application and an API management application.
+On [account setup](./account-setup.md), a tenant and realm were created for you.
+This realm is populated with your admin identity, a console application and an API management application.
 While some tenants may only need the use of a single realm, there are common use cases for multiple realms:

 - A need for multiple development environments - staging, QA, production
 - The desire to provide separated services based on different administrative domains